kubernetes/community/contributors/design-proposals/storage/container-storage-interface-inline-volumes.md

 	// +optional
 	FSType string

-	// Attributes of the volume to publish.
+	// Attributes of the volume.
+This corresponds to "volume_attributes" in some
+	// CSI calls.
 	// +optional
 	VolumeAttributes map[string]string